 - There is no outstanding rent on the property;

 - The keys have been returned to us on time and in full.

 For more information regarding your deposits, please refer to your tenancy agreement.

 Unfortunately not, it’s likely you will have a joint tenancy agreement and the deposit is protected until the end date on the agreement.
-The property will be inspected at the end of the tenancy once the house is empty; we will need to check all the rent for the property has been paid and we also require proof that all bills have been paid up until the end date of your agreement.
+The property will be inspected at the end of the tenancy; we will check all the rent for the property has been paid and we also require you to provide proof that all bills have been paid up until the end date of your agreement.
 Then once complete, the deposits will be processed.

-Can I stay another night and/or store my belongings in the property as I am moving into my new house on the 1st of July?
+Can I stay another night and/or store my belongings in the property as I am moving into my new house after my tenancy has expired?

-Unfortunately not, we have new tenants moving in on the 1st of July.
-We need to carry out an inspection whilst the property is empty to assess if any cleaning or repairs are necessary ready for the 1st of July, therefore you must leave on the 30th of June before 12 (noon).
-If you leave anything behind you will be charged removal fees.
+Unfortunately not, we usually have a very short turnaround and need to carry out an inspection whilst the property is empty to assess if any cleaning or repairs are required ready for the new tenants, therefore you need to move out when your tenancy expires.

 There are many storage facilities in Leeds, some of which are: